KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

     - The closure is created when a child functions to keep the environment of the parent’s scope even after the parent’s function has already executed.

     Short:
-    1. What: F Along with LX:ENV bundle...simple term ...we can access OFS from IFS..
+    1. What: F Along with LX:ENV bundle togeather forms a closure...simple term ...we can access OFS from IFS..
     2. IFS preserve OFS even if the parent func is already EXECUTED (IMP)
     3. HoW: closure store (Ref to the var) present inside the LSC *****IMP